joaduo/smoothtest/README.md

 # SmoothTest

-General purpose Testing Utilities and also special testing tools for for Web Applications
+General purpose Testing Utilities and also special testing tools for Web Applications

 ## How to use smoothtest